by

 Gray from Brisbane, Qld, Australia!

-A reader
+A

-named Mike says, "I had a rattle that was driving me crazy for
+reader named Mike says, "I had a rattle that

-months.
-I tried lots of fixes and even took it to a bike shop and
+was driving me crazy for months.
+I tried lots of fixes and even

-nothing made a big difference.
-I incorrectly assumed that there was
+took it to a bike shop and nothing made a big difference.
+I incorrectly

-just one source for the rattle.
-Your article laid out a very systematic
+assumed that there was just one source for the rattle.
+Your article

-way to isolate the rattle (and also made an important distinction between
+laid out a very systematic way to isolate the rattle (and also made

-rattles, creaks, clicks, etc and their causes).
+an important distinction between rattles, creaks, clicks, etc and

 I found a patch of rough pavement near my house.
 I went through your

-list of rattle sources one by one and only changed one thing at a time
+list of rattle sources one by one and only changed one thing at a

-but it worked a lot better than the haphazard approach.
+in some cases, but it worked a lot better than the haphazard approach.

-Solution: It turned out
+Solution: It turned

-(not 100% sure about that this was really a rattle cause).
-I also found
+for the wheels (not 100% sure about that this was really a rattle

-that the pump bracket that mounted between the water bottle cage and
+cause).
+I also found that the pump bracket that mounted between the

-the frame caused a rattle that I could not fix no matter how I adjusted
+water bottle cage and the frame caused a rattle that I could not fix

-or greased.
-Therefore, I just took it out and will carry the pump some
+no matter how I adjusted or greased.
+Therefore, I just took it out

 The